 Inventory is Totally Unpredictable

 For the most part, Germany grocery stores stock everything an American expat family might need.
 We have found black beans, cheddar cheese, peanut butter, cream cheese, tortillas, hamburger buns, etc. But there is no guarantee that any of it will be in stock.
 In fact, by Saturday afternoon, you’ll be lucky to find everything on the list.
-I have been left scratching my head when things like ground beef, fresh mozzarella, eggs, garlic, red onions, spinach, and Greek yogurt are strangely absent from their shelves.
+I have been left scratching my head when things like ground beef, fresh mozzarella, eggs, garlic, red onions, spinach, powdered sugar, and Greek yogurt are strangely absent from their shelves.

 Tiny Milk Cartons for Tiny Refrigerators